Cold Email Templates That Get Responses in 2024

 In fact, marketers who A/B test their campaigns often see a significantly higher return on investment.
 Most sending platforms have built-in analytics to track your open, click, and reply rates, giving you the insights you need to make smart decisions and refine your strategy over time.

-How to Land in the Inbox, Not Spam
+How to Land in the Inbox (and Stay Out of Spam)

 Great copy doesn't matter if your email lands in the spam folder.
 Getting into the primary inbox requires a two-pronged approach: a solid technical foundation and smart content choices.
 First, you need to prove you are who you say you are.
 This involves setting up your email authentication records—specifically SPF, DKIM, and DMARC.
 Think of these as your email’s digital passport; they verify your identity to receiving servers, which is a huge factor in improving email deliverability.